arielhalevy123/devops-student-assignment/README.md

 ---

 ## S3 Bucket

-- Created via CDK.
+- Created via CDK
-- Files from `sample_files/` are uploaded automatically as part of deployment.
+- Files from `sample_files/` can be uploaded manually via `upload_files.py` or using a dedicated workflow

 ---

 ## SNS & Email Subscription

-- An SNS topic is created via code.
+- An SNS topic is created via code
-- You will receive an email upon Lambda execution.
+- You will receive an email upon Lambda execution
- **Important:** Make sure to confirm your email subscription after the first deployment (check your email for the confirmation link).
+**Important:** Make sure to confirm your email subscription after the first deployment (check your email for the confirmation link)

 ---

 ## Manual Lambda Test

 You can manually invoke the Lambda function from the AWS Console:

-1️ Go to AWS Lambda Console → Your function → Test.
+1. Go to AWS Lambda Console → Your function → Test
-2️ Create a new test event (you can keep the default content).
+2. Create a new test event (you can keep the default content)
-3️ Click **Test** and check CloudWatch logs and your email for results.
+3. Click **Test** and check CloudWatch logs and your email for results

 ---

 ## Tools & Frameworks Used

 - AWS CDK (Python)
 - AWS Lambda